Marita Napier: Europe

 With her departure from South Africa, Napier decided to give her singing career two years: if she did not make a breakthrough, she would return to qualify as a physiotherapist.
 She studied at the Musikhochschule Detmold with Theo Lindenbaum and in Hamburg.

 Napier's first European breakthrough was when she sang the soprano part in Orff's Carmina Burana in Dijon, France.
 At a 1966 festival for young singers, she performed in Verdi's Requiem.
 She sang, alongside Dietrich Fischer-Dieskau in Bach's Christmas Oratorio in Bielefeld, which led to auditions at three opera houses.
 She passed all three and chose Bielefeld to be closer to her music teacher.
 There she made her stage debut as Venus in Wagner's Tannhäuser.
 Verdi roles included Abigaile in Nabucco, Amelia in Un ballo in maschera, and Lady Macbeth in Macbeth.
 She also appeared as Brünnhilde in Wagner's Die Walküre.

 From 1969 to 1973, Napier was a member of the Aalto Theatre in Essen, in 1973/74 at the Staatsoper Hannover.
 From 1973, she belonged to the Deutsche Oper Berlin.
 She had guest contracts with the Hamburg State Opera from 1973, and with the Berlin State Opera from 1975.
 She performed at the Bayreuth Festival first in the choir, then in 1973 as Helmwige in Die Walküre and Third Norne in Götterdämmerung.
 In 1974, she was Sieglinde in Die Walküre, and in 1975 also Eva in Die Meistersinger von Nürnberg.

-In 1974 Napier made her debut in La Scala with Wagner's Der Ring des Nibelungen.
+In 1974 Napier made her debut as Sieglinde in Die Walküre at La Scala with Wagner's Der Ring des Nibelungen.